These are the GTA digits to dial for help with suicide intervention, sexual assault, mental-health crises and more

 When you can call: 24 hours a day, seven days a week

 Who they serve: Individuals throughout York Region and South Simcoe who are experiencing a mental health crisis.
-Their family and friends can call for advice and support, too.
+Their family and friends can call the United Way-funded agency for advice and support, too.

 Who they serve: Lesbian, gay, bisexual, transgender, transsexual, two-spirited, queer and questioning youth who want to talk with a peer support volunteer.